 Figure 5.2.2.5.7-1: Update of Subscription to NF Instances in a different PLMN

 1. The NRF in Serving PLMN shall send a PATCH request to the resource URI representing the individual subscription.
-The payload body of the PATCH request shall contain a "replace" operation on the "validityTime" attribute of the SubscriptionData structure and shall contain a new suggested value for it;
+The content of the PATCH request shall contain a "replace" operation on the "validityTime" attribute of the SubscriptionData structure and shall contain a new suggested value for it;

 2a.
 On success, if the NRF in the Home PLMN accepts the extension of the lifetime of the subscription, and it accepts the requested value for the "validityTime" attribute, a response with status code "204 No Content" shall be returned.